 Draw Conclusions

 What is the answer to the question (or were you not able to find an answer) and was your hypothesis correct?
-(Support your answer with the data you collected.)
+(Support your answer with the data you collected.) and was your hypothesis correct

 Explain why you think that happened: